Kaiku-Kaholoaa/Majuro_Porites_Rus_Bioinformatics/Linkage_Decay.md

-# Documentation for Linkage Decay and Doubleton Analysis
+# Documentation for Linkage Decay

 Linkage Decay

-## Proper Filtering and Clone Removal (Business as usual)
+## Use file from proper filtering and clone removal

 `cat pipeline.sbatch`